-How to Make a Brand Jingle in Suno: Prompt, Length, and Export Tips
+How to Make a Brand Jingle in Suno: Prompt, Length, and Licensing

-A step-by-step Suno workflow for short brand jingles - prompt structure, length and tempo specs, and the licensing checks to run before you ship it.
+A tight Suno workflow for 5-15s brand jingles: exact prompt structure, length and BPM specs, Personas for a consistent voice, and the June 2026 commercial-rights checks to run before you ship.

 What this covers